Rupesh707/Data-Science-Wage-Prediction/README.md

 ## Deploying API

-Build and hosted an environment on the local server following TDS tutorial from the resources.
+Built and hosted an environment on the local server following TDS tutorial from the resources.
 The API takes values from job listings and returns salary estimations.

 ## To further improve